fullstack-development/donat-pool-onchain/ErrorCodes.md

 817: should mint verToken on create proposal

 ## Governance.Proposal.Validator
-901: No thread token in vault input
+901: No thread token in proposal input
-902: No verification token in vault input
+902: No verification token in proposal input
 903: Vote transaction is not signed by voter
 904: Proposal should not be changed during the transaction
 905: Proposal PolicyRef should not be changed during the Vote transaction